How to Reduce Windshield Glare at Night — 7 Tips for Safer Driving

 4. Try Night-Driving Glasses (But Choose Carefully)

-Yellow-tinted night-driving glasses are often marketed as a cure-all for nighttime glare.
-While some can reduce light scatter and improve contrast in low-light conditions, they’re not for everyone—and not all glasses are created equal.
+Marketers often promote yellow-tinted night-driving glasses as a cure-all for nighttime glare.
+Some glasses can reduce light scatter and improve contrast in low light.
+However, they are not for everyone, and not all glasses are the same.

 Avoid overly dark or cheap pairs that distort colors or depth perception.
-If you wear prescription lenses, ask your optometrist about anti-glare coatings or specific lens tints designed for nighttime driving.
+If you wear glasses, ask your eye doctor about anti-glare coatings or special tints for night driving.

 For some drivers, prescription glasses with an anti-reflective (AR) coating work better than any over-the-counter solution.